 Editor’s note: This story, slightly abridged to fit for print, appeared in our weekly newsletter sent out to recruits that we call “The Dispatch.”
 You can learn more about the content we send to keep them informed and entertained here.
 If you know you’d like to order the newsletter for someone you know at boot camp, then click here!
+It was originally published in June 2022.

 Go ahead and laugh if you want.
 But yes, I mean to keep a song in your heart.
 It might not be the advice you usually hear regarding the rigors of boot camp, but it comes from the voice of experience.